Somnium13/SS13/README.md

 - Dec 12: God damn it constructors are hard.
 - Dec 13: 737 Errors (I do not trust this number, VS is dumb.
 On the bright side, most constructor insanity has been dealt with.)
 - Dec 14: No longer using error count as things are too broken for it to be a good indicator.
+- Dec 15: 746 Errors (VS now correctly parses the entire file.
+This should be accurate!)
+- Dec 16: 731 Errors.

 **Current:** Burning hard for LTG #2.
 Trying to hit it by Dec 18.
 Prospects not looking good.